 Rinsing your Dog’s skin irritation with warm water will soften the crusty scabs and the tissues surrounding the infected area.
 It also washes away irritants to prevent severe itching.

-To moisten the scabs, you can use a wet cloth to prevent dry skin irritation on the infected area.
+You can use a wet cloth to moisten the scabs to prevent dry skin irritation on the infected area.
 You can also use ointment or coconut oil to keep the area moist.

 Apply the prescribed medication to treat the Dog’s scabs according to the recommended dosage.